The neighbouring town to the snow monkey park, full of charm and tradition

 Both the soto-yu and ryokan baths use a ‘kake-nagashi’ system, where hot water continuously flows from the spring, filling the bath non-stop.
 Older water overflows, so there’s always fresh hot water coming into the baths.

-All you need to start the tour is the guest key from your chosen accommodation, a towel, and perhaps some change – bearing in mind that there are no lockers at the soto-yu baths – for an official ‘tenugui’ towel of the tour.
+All you need to start the tour is the guest key from your chosen accommodation, a towel, and perhaps some change for an official ‘tenugui’ towel of the tour – as there are no lockers at the soto-yu baths.
 A fun tour item sold at the ryokans in town, visitors stamp their tenugui at each of the soto-yu baths upon entry.

 Every hot spring in Shibu Onsen, including the nine soto-yu, has a variety of healing properties.
 For example, the third bath on the tour, the ‘bath of cotton’, is said to have healing properties specifically for cuts and for fertility.
 Bath number six is called the ‘eye washing bath’, and is accordingly believed to be beneficial for eye health.

 The baths are situated every 50 metres or so, within 600 metres of each other, so the duration of the tour depends on how long you spend at each bath.
 After the last bath on the tour, the Oyu bath, the traditional thing to do is to head over to the Shibutaka Yakushi Shrine, and offer your towel as a sign of completion of the tour, and to wish for wellness; however, it does make for a great memento of your time in Shibu Onsen.

 The locals of the town call themselves lifetime citizens, and refer to visitors as one-time citizens.
 To be considered a citizen for any amount of time at Shibu Onsen is an honour, and having access to their hot springs is a true privilege.